Frequently Asked Questions About The Rocks' Christmas Tree Farm

 You can carry it or we provide sleds to pull it.

-- Are there places for a family photo?
+• Are there places for a family photo?
+Can I take professional photographs at The Rocks?

 Yes, please see the campus map for the locations of: The Rocks’ sign, a highlight of many generations of family photos, and two overlooks with spectacular views of the White Mountains.
 There is also a new exhibit inside the Carriage Barn where children can measure themselves in Christmas tree years.

 Yes, there are plenty of beautiful trees in our fields that are all hand-sheared!
-Because it’s all done by hand, please take your time walking around to find your perfect tree- there is a wide variety.
+We grow over 20,000 trees; please take your time walking around to find your perfect tree- there is a wide variety.

-- Are you offering mail order Christmas trees?
+• Are you offering mail order Christmas trees?
+Are you offering early tagging of trees?

-Coffee mugs, ornaments, logo wear (hats, long and short sleeve shirts, half zips, and sweatshirts), Christmas tree stands and accessories, a Winnipesaukee Chocolates "The Rocks"-branded maple toffee bar and many others, The Rocks' maple syrup, and much more!
+Handmade ornaments, holiday gifts, work by local makers and artists, children's gifts, books about nature and our history, greeting cards, The Rocks logo wear (ballcaps, long and short-sleeve shirts, half zips, and more), Christmas tree stands and accessories, Winnipesaukee Chocolates'(link is external) "The Rocks" maple toffee bar and many others, The Rocks' maple syrup, and much more!

 At The Rocks, we've been growing Christmas trees for over 35 years as part of our land conservation and management efforts.
 The 1,400-acre estate was given to the Forest Society in 1978 by Martha Batchelder and John Lee, two of the grandchildren of John and Frances Glessner.
 In making the gift, Batchelder and Lee asked that the Forest Society always maintain a crop in the field, and for more than three decades, that crop has been Christmas trees.